widgetworks/api-docs/source/includes/_intro.md

 * a *data object* : actual data from the widget, calculation results, etc. *Refer to your Widget specific documentation for the data properties.*

-## Example: get data from a Widget
+## Example: get data from Widget

+> __Example:__ Getting data from the Widget.

+> 'wiwo.dido.getDataResult' returns the full dataset (user inputs and calculated fields) from the Widget:

 ```javascript
 // `getData` example